 Based off of what we all saw, Cuba is far more complex and better than how it’s portrayed on the internet.
 It might not be a perfect country and you definitely shouldn’t expect luxury conditions as if you traveled around the US, so there are a few things to know about Cuba before you go.

-I’d like to point out a couple of common misconceptions about Cuba and some important things to know, so that you can plan your trip accordingly and explore it with your eyes open.
+Plan your trip to Cuba accordingly and explore it with your eyes open.
 Especially if you want to do some independent travel to Cuba.

 While the US might have said it’s not legal to travel to Cuba a lot of people are confused about the details.
 The State Department says that all travel to Cuba must still meet certain activity-related requirements.
 There are 12 types of travel that are permitted, including family visits, journalistic activities, professional research and meetings, educational activities, public performances, and religious activities.
 You cannot book a flight without selecting one of the 12 categories, you cannot book an Air BnB without selecting one, but don’t worry!